 [Section 3.47A inserted by No. 64 of 1998 s.
 12.]

 3.48.
-Recovery of impounding expenses
+Impounding expenses, recovery of

 If goods are removed and impounded under section 3.39 and the alleged offender is convicted, the local government may, by action in a court of competent jurisdiction, recover from the alleged offender —